 Different call methods

-offer a few ways of running chain
+All classes inherited from Chain offer a few ways of running chain

 logic.
-The most direct one is by using __call__
+The most direct one is by using __call__:

 from langchain.chains.llm import LLMChain